 - Attach to the end of a boom pole for filmmaking.

-- Mount on the camera to improve off-frame sound rejection.
+- Work as a DSLR microphone to improve off-frame sound rejection.

 - For directional pick-up and a narrower acceptance angle.